dbindel/ldoc/index.md

 ---
 layout: default
-title:  LDoc: A Literate Programming Tool
+title:  Literate Programming with `ldoc`
 ---

 ## What it is